rocky-linux/documentation/docs/desktop/tools/terminator.md

 ![Add Custom Shortcut dialog](images/terminator-06.png)

-While __CTRL + ALT + T__ is a traditional choice feel free to choose whatever combination you wish, you can always update the shortcut name and key combination later.
+While ++ctrl+alt+"T"++ is a traditional choice feel free to choose whatever combination you wish.
+You can always update the shortcut name and key combination later.
 To save your shortcut click "Add" in the top right of the Add Custom Shortcut dialog.

 ![Add Custom Shortcut dialog completed for Terminator](images/terminator-07.png)